dougeby/IntuneDocs/intune/vpn-settings-ios.md

 ## Base VPN settings
 Actual settings depend on the VPN connection type you select.
-- **Connection name**: Enter a name for this connection.
-End users see this name when they browse their device for a list of available VPN connections.
+- **Connection name**: End users see this name when they browse their device for a list of available VPN connections.
 - **Custom domain name**: This static domain prepopulates the sign-in field within the Zscaler app.
 If you skip this field, the user's Azure Active Directory domain is used instead."
 - **IP address or FQDN**: The IP address or fully qualified domain name (FQDN) of the VPN server that devices connect with.
 For example, enter **192.168.1.1** or **vpn.contoso.com**.
-- **Enable strict enforcement**: Prevent users from accessing network resources until successfully logged into the Zscaler app.
+- **Enable strict enforcement**: When enabled, prevents users from accessing network resources until they are successfully signed into the Zscaler app.
-- **Organization's cloud name**: Cloud name is provided by Zscaler.
+- **Organization's cloud name**: Type in the name of the cloud where your organization is provisioned.
+Look in the URL you use to sign in to Zscaler to find the name.
 - **Authentication method**: Choose how devices authenticate to the VPN server.
   - **Certificates**: Under **Authentication certificate**, select an existing SCEP or PKCS certificate profile to authenticate the connection.
 [Configure certificates](certificates-configure.md) provides some guidance about certificate profiles.
   - **Username and password**: End users must enter a username and password to sign in to the VPN server.